gramineproject/graphene/Documentation/oldwiki/Graphene-Manifest-Syntax.md

     loader.exec=[URI]

 This syntax specifies the executable to be loaded into the library OS.
-The executable must be an ELF binary, with a defined entry point to start its execution.
+The executable must be an ELF binary, with an entry point defined to start its execution (i.e., the binary needs a `main()` routine, it cannot just be a library).

 ### Preloading Guest Libraries (e.g., LibOS)